RedisLabsModules/redisml/docs/commands.md

 ML.LOGREG.SET key intercept coefficient [...]
 ```
 #### Description
-This command sets a linear regression predictor and sets or updates the logistic regression predictor that's stored in `key`.
+Sets a linear regression predictor and sets or updates the logistic regression predictor that's stored in `key`.
 The predictor's intercept is specified by  `intercept`, followed by one or more `coefficient` arguments of the independent variables.

 #### Return value:
 Simple string reply